pockx96/ReescaleApp/README.md

 This lightweight Python script is designed to extract images from PDF files and resize them.
 The main motivation behind this tool is to provide a portable and private solution for handling PDF image extraction and resizing without relying on web-based services that may compromise data privacy.

 ## Installation
-To use this tool, follow these installation steps:
+To use this tool in debian sistems, follow these installation steps:

 1. **Clone the repository:**
    ```bash